1j01/precorder/README.md

 but when I go to record what I just played,
-I might recall the "gist" of it, but I can't remember a lot of the variations that I came up with while originally experimenting,
+I might recall the "gist" of it, but I can't remember a lot of the variations that I came up with originally while experimenting.
 At the very least it can have a different "feel" the second time.
-At the other end of the scale, sometimes I can't remember much of it at all.
+And sometimes I can't remember much of it at all.

+If I always started a recording before I played,
+I would end up saving a ton of long, largely  mediocre recordings.
+I would think, "well, there's some good stuff in there."
-I could try to always record what I play, but I would end up saving a ton of mediocre playing (rather than listening back to the recordings and editing each to contain only whatever good new stuff was in there).
+I wouldn't listening back to the recordings and edit each one down to contain only whatever good new stuff was in there.

-If only I could go back in time to record.
+"If only I could go back in time to record."

-This utility basically lets you do that.
-With an always-on system and a dedicated microphone, that is.
-That's the idea anyways.
+With this tool, you still have to hit a button to save a recording, so you don't end up saving lots of stuff you don't really want or care about, but you don't have to hit a button to record, so you can capture creative whimsy, post-whimsy.

+\#postwhimsy

 ## Requirements